lucidlayer/traceform/traceform/local-bridge-server/README.md

 # Traceform - Local Bridge Server (Deprecated)

-**DEPRECATED:** This standalone server is no longer required.
-Its functionality has been integrated directly into the `traceform-vscode` extension.
-Please install the VS Code extension (`LucidLayer.traceform-vscode`) from the Marketplace instead of running this server manually.
-The code remains here for reference purposes.
+**DEPRECATED: Use the Traceform VS Code Extension instead.
+This standalone server is no longer required.**

+This was a Node.js WebSocket server for bridging VS Code and the browser extension.
+Now integrated into the VS Code extension.

 ---